-The purpose of the Risk Committee is to provide an oversight across the Group for all categories of risk.
-The Risk Committee currently comprises three independent Non-executive Directors.
+The purpose of the Risk Committee is to assist the Board in understanding, assessing and monitoring all categories of risk across the Group, noting that the monitoring of financial risks is primarily the focus of the Audit Committee.
+The Risk Committee currently comprises three independent Nonexecutive Directors.